microsoft/vscode-dev-containers/containers/ruby-sinatra/README.md

 ## Summary

-*Develop Ruby & Sinatra applications.
+*Develop Ruby and Sinatra applications.
 Includes everything you need to get up and running.*

 | Metadata | Value |
 |----------|-------|